by Nicole Alie, MBA 2017

 With the information session for our exciting Study Tour coming up I thought that it would be a perfect time to share a little bit about my experiences on the tour and why I think students should strongly consider going this year.
 After all, as business students, we know the importance of carefully weighing options – as well as the strain of allocating limited resources.
 The tour was definitely one of my highlights from last year and I bet if you take the opportunity to go, you will be saying something very similar this time next October.

 Top Ten Reasons To Go On A Schulich Study Tour

 1. It’s really fun.

-Imagine getting to hang out with your friends in an exotic local.
-Now imagine getting to hang out with your friends in an exciting local and getting course credit for it.
+Imagine getting to hang out with your friends in an exotic locale.
+Now imagine getting to hang out with your friends in an exciting locale and getting course credit for it.
 Sounds terrific, eh?

 2. It provides you the opportunity to see business conducted in an international context.

 One of the things Schulich prides itself on, is its global perspective.
 One of the great benefits of the tour is that it forces you to consider what challenges exists in working across time zones and countries.
 In particular, students complete a presentation on the business culture of the country they are visiting.
 The presentation is structured as a briefing to Canadian business people looking to work in the country in question but the audience is business people in that market.
 The feedback you receive from this activity is priceless – including one judge who reminded us that everything from major differences such as Hofstede’s cultural dimensions to minor differences, such as attitudes towards small talk or knowledge of holidays can impact your ability to successfully do business in another environment.